Eastern Front (World War II): Soviet Far East: August 1945

-After the German defeat, Joseph Stalin promised his allies Truman and Churchill that he would attack the Japanese within 90 days of the German surrender.
+After the German defeat, Stalin promised his allies Truman and Churchill that he would attack the Japanese within 90 days of the German surrender.
 The Soviet invasion of Manchuria began on 8 August 1945, with an assault on the Japanese puppet states of Manchukuo and neighbouring Mengjiang; the greater offensive would eventually include northern Korea, southern Sakhalin, and the Kuril Islands.
 Apart from the Battles of Khalkhin Gol, it marked the only military action of the Soviet Union against Imperial Japan; at the Yalta Conference, it had agreed to Allied pleas to terminate the neutrality pact with Japan and enter the Second World War's Pacific theatre within three months after the end of the war in Europe.
 While not a part of the Eastern Front operations, it is included here because the commanders and much of the forces used by the Red Army came from the European Theatre of operations and benefited from the experience gained there.
-In many ways this was a 'perfect' operation, delivered with the skill gained during the bitter fighting with the Wehrmacht and Luftwaffe over four years.

 Results

 The Eastern Front was the largest and bloodiest theatre of World War II.
 It is generally accepted as being the deadliest conflict in human history, with over 30 million killed as a result.
 The German armed forces suffered 80% of its military deaths in the Eastern Front.
 It involved more land combat than all other World War II theatres combined.
-The distinctly brutal nature of warfare on the Eastern Front was exemplified by an often wilful disregard for human life by both sides.
-It was also reflected in the ideological premise for the war, which also saw a momentous clash between two directly opposed ideologies.
+The largest military operation in history, Operation Barbarossa, the bloodiest battle in history, Stalingrad, the most lethal siege in history, Leningrad, and the single largest battle in history, Kursk, all occurred on the Eastern Front.
+The distinctly brutal nature of warfare on the Eastern Front was exemplified by an often willful disregard for human life by both sides.
+It was also reflected in the ideological premise for the war, which saw a momentous clash between two directly opposed ideologies.

-Aside from the ideological conflict, the mindframe of the leaders of Germany and the Soviet Union, Hitler and Stalin respectively, contributed to the escalation of terror and murder on an unprecedented scale.
+Aside from the ideological conflict, the mindframe of the leaders of Germany and the Soviet Union, Hitler and Stalin, respectively, contributed to the escalation of terror and murder on an unprecedented scale.
 Stalin and Hitler both disregarded human life in order to achieve their goal of victory.
 This included the terrorisation of their own people, as well as mass deportations of entire populations.
 All these factors resulted in tremendous brutality both to combatants and civilians that found no parallel on the Western Front.
 According to Time magazine: "By measure of manpower, duration, territorial reach and casualties, the Eastern Front was as much as four times the scale of the conflict on the Western Front that opened with the Normandy invasion."
 Conversely, General George Marshall, the U.S. Army Chief of Staff, calculated that without the Eastern Front, the United States would have had to double the number of its soldiers on the Western Front.

 Memorandum for the President's Special Assistant Harry Hopkins, Washington, D.C., 10 August 1943: